Clement of Alexandria said: Happiness is found in the practice of virtue.

 Notice that both of these fish stories happen at the very end of John and Luke.
 They were later additions.
 John 20:30 and Luke 24:40 being the original end of each book.

 Not only do these stories appear ‘fishy’ they strain credibility to the limit.
 The risen Son of God asking for some dead fish to eat?
 The Savior of the World coming back from the dead and frying fish on the seashore?
-The co-creator of the universe not being aware that fish feel pain just like we do having a brain and a central nervous system?
+The Co-Creator of the Universe not being aware that fish because they have a brain and a central nervous system feel pain just like we do?
 Shouldn’t He be compassionate?
 Shouldn’t He care?
 These are just stories for the gullible.

 The story at the end of John makes Jesus out to look like some backyard backward barbecue guy!